ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The `.empty` and `.just` companion methods are preferred to creating
-raw `Empty` or `Just` instances because they return a `Maybe`, helping
-with type inference.
-This pattern is often referred to as returning a
-*sum type*, which is when we have multiple implementations of a
-`sealed trait` but never use a specific subtype in a method signature.

 Metoda pasangan `.empty` dan `just` lebih disukai saat membuat instans
 `Empty` dan `Just` mentah karena kedua metoda tersebut mengembalikan
 sebuha `Maybe` dan membantu mempermudah pendugaan tipe.
 Pola ini seringkali
 digunakan karena mengembalikan a *sum type* (lol, help). *Sum type* sendiri
 merupakan keadaan dimana kita mempunyai beberapa implementasi sebuah
 `sealed trait` namun tidak menggunakan sub-tipe khusus pada sebuah penanda tipe.

-A convenient `implicit class` allows us to call `.just` on any value
-and receive a `Maybe`

 Kita juga bisa tinggal memanggil `.just` pada semua nilai dan mendapatkan sebuah
 `Maybe`.
 Hal ini dikarenakan kelas pembantu `implicit class`